 - Extracorporeal shock wave therapy.
 Sound waves sent to your painful heel stimulate healing.
 When other plantar fasciitis treatments don’t work for a chronic condition, this may help.
 On the other hand, it can cause more pain, numbness, tingling, bruising and swelling.

 - Injections.
 You can get temporary relief when steroid medicine is injected into your heel, but too many injections can lead to a ligament rupture.
-Ask your Manhattan sports medicine doctor about platelet-rich plasma (PRP) injections that provide relief with less risk of damaging the fascia.

 - Scar tissue removal.
 A procedure called Tenex involves removing painful scar tissue as a plantar fasciitis treatment without surgery.